purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

 3.1.5 Lost Footsteps Design Example
 3.1.6 Online Shopping Design
 3.1.7 Who Is Who In Myanmar
-CHAPTER 4   EVALUATIONS AND CONCLUSION29
+CHAPTER 4
-4.1 Conclusion  29
+4.1 Conclusion
-4.2 Advantages of the Project  30
+4.2 Advantages of the Project
 4.3 Disadvantages of the project
 4.4 Limitations and Future Work
 References